robotpony/w42/README.md

 - Generated content in `/public` (not version controlled)
 - Extensive content history dating back to 2008

-## About

-Bruce Alderson designs and crafts software for fun and profit, while also writing and making artful things.
-The site focuses on the distinct, the curious, and the wondrous - believing that simplicity is achieved when things fit *just so*.

-No comments or contact forms here - the best filter is public discourse.
-Write a response somewhere and link back.
-It takes more effort than a comment and gets you writing.

 ## Site Details

 - **URL**: https://warpedvisions.org/